SanjayDookhoo/Project-Management/README.md

 #### Backend with a newly created, clean database copy

-Navigate to the directory, and open the command line/Terminal at that location cd Project-Management/server pip install pipenv pipenv shell pipenv install python create_db.py python app.py
+- Navigate to the directory, and open the command line/Terminal at that location
+- cd Project-Management/server
+- pip install pipenv
+- pipenv shell
+- pipenv install
+- python create_db.py
+- python app.py

 #### Backend with the provided example database to demo the application

-copy examples/db.sqlite ./

-Navigate to the directory, and open the command line/Terminal at that location cd Project-Management/server pip install pipenv pipenv shell pipenv install python app.py
+- Navigate to the directory, and open the command line/Terminal at that location
+- cd Project-Management/server
+- copy examples/db.sqlite ./
+- pip install pipenv
+- pipenv shell
+- pipenv install
+- python app.py

 ### Frontend